countable-web/open-source-corporation/product/engineering/CODING_STANDARDS.md

   * Do not comment what is obvious from the code. "# Increment the variable." is not a good comment.
   * Do Document the rationale "why", the reason behind an implementation choice.
+  * Use TODO comments to indicate your intent for future work.
   * Comment beside anything that's unintutive or unexpected to another reader.
   * Do not leave actual code commented out unless you have a good reason.
 If you do have one, document that reason as a comment as well.